Big-Sands/adhd.ge/articles/contents-en.md

 -->

-Previously it was written here that this was within the competence of the **Ministry of Health** and I encouraged our readers to write official statements, but recently I received a response from the Ministry of Health to the official statement I wrote some time ago.
+Previously it was written here that this was within the competence of the **Ministry of Health** and I encouraged our readers to write official statements, but in February 2023, I received a response from the Ministry of Health to the official statement I wrote months prior.
 Bellow is my translation, (original statement available on the Georgian version of this page):

 <div class="alert border border-dark border-2" role="alert">
 <p>Dear Giorgi,</p>